dse/font-og-courier/README.md

 # IBM Courier

-IBM made available its digital implementation of its commissioned typeface, Courier, as a PostScript Type 1 font under the [IBM/MIT X Consortium Courier Typefont agreement](COPYRIGHT), a permissive license.
+IBM made this digital implementation of its commissioned typeface, Courier, available as a PostScript Type 1 font under the [IBM/MIT X Consortium Courier Typefont agreement](COPYRIGHT), a permissive license.